 Fire blankets are an important piece of equipment that everyone should own in case of an emergency.
 But how do you use a fire blanket?
 And how do fire blankets work?
-Lucky for you, at first attendance we have put together a short video perfectly instructing you on how to use a fire blanket safely.
+Lucky for you, at First Attendance we have put together a short video perfectly instructing you on how to safely and effectively use a fire blanket in case of emergency.
 You can find the video below.

 If you work in an office then it is important to know exactly where the fire blanket is kept at all times and you should also inform your employees as well.
 You should provide a training session to all employees on how to use a fire blanket and we hope that the above video will help you in doing so.
 If you’d like us to come to your place of work to properly demonstrate the correct procedure, please contact us and we’ll get something put in the diary.